-In 2017, housing costs for owner-occupied housing in the 26-county analysis area were below the North Dakota state average and above the average costs in counties outside the analysis area.
+In 2022, housing costs for owner-occupied housing in the 26-county analysis area were below the North Dakota state average and above the average costs in counties outside the analysis area.
+Exceptions include Burleigh, McKenzie, Morton, Stark, Ward, and Williams Counties, where housing costs exceeded the state average.
 Notably, group housing may account for a large amount of total housing for certain populations in the analysis area.
 The percentage of owner- and renter-occupied dwellings with two or more occupants per room was higher in the analysis area than in the state overall and in all counties outside the analysis area.
-Counties exhibiting the highest per-room occupancy in the analysis area were McKenzie, Mercer, and Renville (US Census 2017a).
+Counties exhibiting the highest per-room occupancy in the analysis area were McKenzie, Sioux, and Williams (US Census 2022a; 2022b).

 Energy and mineral development represent a key economic sector for select counties in the analysis area, particularly those counties in the Bakken region.
-In 2019, daily production there averaged 1,438,913 barrels of oil and 2,935,940 million cubic feet of natural gas (EIA 2020a).
-Table 3-113 presents, by category, the number of actively producing oil and gas wells located on both federal and nonfederal lands within the analysis area.
+In 2023, daily production there averaged 1,219,276 barrels of oil and 3,270,507 million cubic feet of natural gas (EIA 2023).
+Table 3-137 presents, by category, the number of actively producing oil and gas wells located on both federal and nonfederal lands within the analysis area in 2019.
+This data year was used to coordinate with RFD data projections.
 There are an estimated 193 producing gas wells and 17,436 producing oil wells in the analysis area.
 Based on preliminary estimates from models, production for both oil and gas is anticipated to increase over the next 20 years.
-In 2018, the most recent year for which data are available, 71,796,807 cubic feet of natural gas and 37,128,289 barrels of oil were produced from federal minerals in North Dakota (DOI 2020a).
+In 2023, 127,586,151 cubic feet of natural gas and 42,222,623 barrels of oil were produced from federal minerals in North Dakota (DOI 2024).
 The BLM-administered federal subsurface fluid mineral estate accounts for approximately 489,300 acres in the state.